junaidaliop/Advanced-Topics-in-the-Design-and-Analysis-of-Algorithms-Assignment/README.md

   - Selection must be from the provided [list of conferences and journals](https://github.com/LIN-SHU-FAN/Algorithm-project/tree/main/Conference%20%20Journal%20list)
   - Ensure no duplication of paper topics in the form
   - The paper must be from the last **three years**
+  - The paper must associated with the data mining domain only, e.g. Machine Learning and Deep Learning couldn't be present

 Should you have any inquiries or concerns, please contact the teaching assistants\